 “Pain racks my body, I cough up blood, my vision is blurred, and I have not been able to keep any food down all day.
 Truly does Odara love me.” – High Priest Anthellon, shortly before his death.

-Odara is the goddess of disease, poison, suffering, puzzles, cyphers, and revenge
+Odara is the goddess of disease, poison, suffering, puzzles, cyphers, natural decay, and revenge.

 Odara is one of the lesser powers aligned under Belendor.
 Where sickness lays heavy upon those already suffering, her hand is at fault.
 Suffering for something gives it meaning.
 Venomous animals and those that spread sickness are sacred.
 Vengeance for wrongs that have been dealt to them is every creature’s duty.